ffmancera/nmstate/automation/README.md

   directory.
 The images are published on docker hub: https://hub.docker.com/r/nmstate/

-- run-tests.sh: Execute the tests in a container using 'nmstate/fedora-nmstate-dev' container image.
+- run-tests-container.sh: Execute the tests in a container using 'nmstate/fedora-nmstate-dev' container image.

   The following steps are executed: